 We strongly recommend pets over the age of six complete the Pre-Anesthetic Bloodwork to insure the pet’s safety under anesthesia and a smooth recovery.

 Once we have had the opportunity to examine your pet and assess their oral health we can schedule them for their Basic Dental Procedure.
 Most basic dental procedures take only an hour to complete and allow us to deeply scale and polish your pet’s teeth.
 We can then apply a fluoride treatment to help prevent any further dental disease.
 While your pet is under anesthesia we can also take the time needed to assess the health of each tooth and probe along the gum line to highlight any teeth that may have disease forming underneath the gum tissue.
 We recommend that your pet come in once a year for this level of cleaning to help avoid the necessity for any extractions.

 Advanced Dental Procedures

-If your pet requires an extensive procedure to cure it of dental diseases, Dr. Lindsey is the clear choice.
+If your pet requires an extensive procedure to cure it of dental diseases, our doctors are the clear choice.

 Advanced dental procedures at Clear Creek Animal Hospital always start with a thorough cleaning of the mouth.
 Certified Veterinary Technicians scale the calculus and tartar from the teeth, then polish them.
-Next, Dr. Lindsey takes digital dental radiographs, or X-rays, of your pet’s mouth to asses the level of disease below the gum line.
-Dr. Lindsey then probes each tooth further for any signs of dental disease.
+Next, our doctors take digital dental radiographs, or X-rays, of your pet’s mouth to assess the level of disease below the gum line.
+The doctor then probes each tooth further for any signs of dental disease.